 Real Christmas Tree Safety

-Artificial Trees Are Also a Fire Hazard
+Artificial Christmas Trees Are Also a Fire Hazard

 - As you choose your artificial tree, make sure that you look for boxes that advertise the tree as flame resistant.
 While that doesn’t guarantee that the tree won’t catch fire, it does mean that there’s less of a chance it could happen as long as you follow best practices for tree safety.

-Let’s Talk about Lights and Candles
+Let’s Talk about Christmas Tree Lights and Candles

 - Make sure that you don’t keep real candles that are lit near or on the Christmas tree.
-In December, around half of all fires are started by candles.
+Around half of all Christmas tree fires are started by candles.

-Around one-third of fires during the Christmas season result from the use of lights.
+- Roughly one-third of fires during the Christmas season result from the use of lights.
 Too many lights on an artificial tree or hot lights on a dry tree can increase the chance of a Christmas tree fire.

-Regardless of whether you choose a live or artificial Christmas tree, we have one more important tip for you.
+- Regardless of whether you choose a live or artificial Christmas tree, we have one more important tip for you.
 When you go to bed or when you leave the house, make sure that you unplug the lights.

 Have a Safe Holiday Season!